NCEAS/metacat/README.md

 ## Release Notes

+### Release Notes for 2.10.1:
+New features and bugs fixed in this release:
+* Optimize the DataONE authorization process
+* Allow the node subject to read all SOLR records
+* Improve the slow performance of the view service
+* Index the replicationStatus field
+* Failed to publish a private object
+* Disable the index of the event counts by default

 ### Release Notes for 2.10.0:
 After installing this release, you need to issue the "reindexall" command since a new SOLR field has been added.
 New features and bugs fixed in this release: